mjkgarrow/python-wordle/readme.md

 # A Python Wordle

-This program uses all in-built Python packages, no need for a virtual environment.
+This program uses standard Python 3.11 packages, no need for a virtual environment.

 ## Installation
 Clone repo